dmachard/extensiveautomation-server/README.md

 ### Schedule a task

-Make a POST on `/tasks/schedule` to execute create a task witch will execute your actions or workflows.
+Make a POST on `/tasks/schedule` to  create a task wich will execute your actions or workflows.

 Copy/Paste the following curl command: